sili72/puppet-oracleinstantclient/README.md

 The default domain of your Oracle server.
 Example: `example.com`

 #### `sqlnetdirectory`
 The preference order of which directories to use to locate your Oracle server.
-Default `(LDAP,TNSNAMES)`
+Example: `(LDAP,TNSNAMES)`

 #### `sqlnetseed`
 The seed to use for crypto purposes.
 Example: `SECRETSEED`